xyflow/xyflow/README.md

 ```

 The keys represent the type names and the values are the node components that gets rendered.
-If you want to introduce a new node type you can pass a node types object like this:
+If you want to introduce a new node type you can pass a `nodeTypes` object to the React Flow component:

 ```javascript
 nodeTypes={{